-The 2013 Dodge Durango is the rare SUV that isn’t just a tall station wagon with tough-guy styling cues.
-Based on the Jeep Grand Cherokee, the Durango’s rear-wheel-drive platform gives it real credibility as a workhorse, whether you’re towing things or heading off-road.
-Yet the Grand Cherokee’s carlike ride and handling are present here as well, so the Durango gives up nothing to the Ford Explorers of the world as a suburban errand-runner.
-Imagine that, an SUV that genuinely provides the best of both worlds.
+The 2015 Dodge Durango is a rare SUV that isn’t just a tall station wagon with tough-guy styling cues.
+Based on the popular Jeep Grand Cherokee, the Durango’s rear-wheel-drive platform gives it real credibility as a workhorse, whether you’re towing something or heading off the road.
+The Grand Cherokee’s carlike ride and handling are present here as well, so the Durango gives up nothing to the Ford Explorers of the world as a suburban errand-runner.
+Imagine that: an SUV that genuinely provides the best of both worlds.

 Of course, the Durango isn’t perfect.
-Its chief problem is the outdated 5-speed automatic that plagues numerous Chrysler products.
-In addition to blunting engine performance, this transmission hurts fuel economy, as the Durango’s Environmental Protection Agency ratings are decidedly trucklike.
+Its chief problem is its thirsty V8, an issue that remains even after Dodge replaced the SUV’s 5-speed automatic with a new 8-speed last year.
 Also, while the Durango’s third-row seat is handy, it’s far from the roomiest you’ll find.

-But one look at the Durango’s striking styling — or one prod of the V8 model’s accelerator — might be enough to sell you.
+All quirks aside, one look at the Durango’s striking styling — or one prod of the V8 model’s accelerator — might be enough to sell you.
 If you want a real SUV without the usual compromises, the Durango is among the best of its breed.
-See the 2013 Dodge Durango models for sale near you
+See the 2015 Dodge Durango models for sale near you

 What We Like

-Serious power and towing capacity from optional V8; pleasant ride; 3-row flexibility; handsome styling
+Serious power and towing capacity from the optional V8; pleasant ride; 3-row flexibility; handsome styling

 What We Don’t

 The Durango’s standard engine is a 3.6-liter V6 that registers 290 horsepower and 260 lb-ft of torque.
 Those are competitive numbers, especially considering the Durango’s 6,200-lb towing capacity with its standard engine.
-With rear-wheel drive, fuel economy is 16 miles per gallon city/23 mpg hwy; opting for all-wheel drive drops those figures to 14 mpg city/20 mpg hwy.
+With rear-wheel drive and the new 8-speed automatic transmission, fuel economy is 18 miles per gallon in the city and 25 mpg on the highway.
+Opting for all-wheel drive drops those figures to 17 mpg city/24 mpg hwy.

-Standard on the Durango R/T and optional on Crew and Citadel is a 5.7-liter V8 that churns out a "that’s-more-like-it" 360 hp and 360 lb-ft of torque.
-The V8’s larger size — and extra torque — bumps towing up to 7,400 pounds.
-But it drops fuel economy to 14 mpg city/20 mpg hwy with rear-wheel drive, or just 13 mpg city/20 mpg hwy with optional 4-wheel drive.
+Standard on the Durango R/T and optional on the Crew and Citadel is a 5.7-liter V8 that churns out 360 hp and 360 lb-ft of torque.
+The V8’s larger size and extra torque also bump towing up to 7,400 pounds.
+However, it drops fuel economy to 14 mpg city/23 mpg hwy with rear-wheel drive or 14 mpg city/22 mpg hwy with the optional 4-wheel drive.

-The 2013 Dodge Durango comes in four trim levels: SXT, Crew, Citadel and R/T.
+The 2015 Dodge Durango comes in four trim levels: SXT, Limited, Citadel and R/T.

-The SXT ($30,500) gets things rolling with 18-inch alloy wheels, tri-zone automatic climate control, a manual tilt-telescopic steering column, cruise control and a 6-speaker audio system with an auxiliary input jack.
+The SXT ($31,100) gets things rolling with 18-inch alloy wheels, trizone automatic climate control, a manual tilt-telescopic steering column, cruise control, and a 6-speaker audio system with an auxiliary input jack.

-Meanwhile, the sport-themed R/T ($37,500) loses some of the Citadel’s standard luxuries but gains a sport-tuned suspension, "digital suede" upholstery, various sporty styling cues and, of course, the 5.7-liter V8 engine (optional on Crew and Citadel).
+Meanwhile, the sport-themed R/T ($40,500) loses some of the Citadel’s standard luxuries but gains a sport-tuned suspension, "digital suede" upholstery, various sporty styling cues and, of course, the 5.7-liter V8 engine (optional on Limited and Citadel models).

-In government crash testing, the Durango garnered an overall rating of four stars out of five, including four stars for frontal impacts, five stars for side impacts and three stars in the rollover test.
-The independent Insurance Institute for Highway Safety gave the Durango a rating of Good — the highest possible — in every category.
+In government crash-test ratings, the Durango garnered an overall score of four out of five stars, including four stars for frontal impacts, five stars for side impacts and three stars in the rollover test.
+The independent Insurance Institute for Highway Safety gave the Durango its highest possible rating, Good, in every category.

 Behind the Wheel